Guidance on Recommendations for EC Panels

 7. Annul the affected year/semester and offer the student a repeat period of study and assessment (for which tuition fees will be payable) subject to this being an option supported by any sponsor, immigration legislation or legal obligation and to the University’s policy on Maximum Period from Initial Registration.

 8. In the case of final year students (this includes the taught stage for PGT students) when a further attempt at the assessment has not been possible before the relevant Examination Board is due to meet, disregard marks for specific affected module(s) to a maximum of 40 credits in computing the classification or credit weighted average for the final stage, subject to the provisions of the Regulations for Undergraduate, Taught Masters, Postgraduate Diploma and Postgraduate Certificate courses.
-A first attempt at the assessment must have been made for this option to be recommended.
+Whilst a first attempt at the assessment must usually have been made for this option to be recommended, Section 6a of the Assessment Regulations should be taken into consideration at this point.

 The recommendation may only be applied at the end of the final year once the full marks profile is available.
 If a further first attempt has been offered earlier in the year as a result of an EC claim and it has not been possible for the student to undertake the assessment by before the meeting of the Examination Board, the application of this recommendation may still be considered.